Threats to waders

 · Feral animal predators such as cats, dogs and rats.

-Add to all this the threat of global warming and sea level rises the potential for mass extinctions among the waders of the world is immense.
+Add to all this the threat of climate change and sea level rises the potential for mass extinctions among the waders of the world is immense.

 The nine major flyways used by migratory birds across the globe.